solacemind/solacemind.github.io/case-study.md

 Users need warmth, clarity, and safety — not just features.

 ### ✔ AI tone shaping is a skill
-Crafting emotionally supportive responses required careful prompt engineering.
+Crafting emotionally supportive responses requires careful prompt engineering.

 ### ✔ Accessibility must be intentional
-The tool must feel welcoming, not clinical or overwhelming.
+Mental health tools must feel welcoming, not clinical or overwhelming.

 ### ✔ Small tools can create real impact
-Technology can support mental wellness in meaningful, non-invasive ways.
+Technology can support mental wellness in meaningful, everyday ways.

 ### ✔ Social impact can coexist with tech innovation
-This project deepened my mission:
+This project reinforced my mission to
-**Use tech to empower people, not replace human care.**
+**use technology to empower people, not replace human care.**

----

-**Long-term vision:**
-SolaceMind becomes a global emotional wellness companion that is safe, human-centered, and accessible to underserved communities.

 ---

 ## 📬 Contact

 Created by **Charlote Araneta**